JuanFelipeRestrepoBuitrago/Software-Topics/workshops/workshop1/README.md

 To run follow these steps:

-1. Clone the repository:
+1. Clone the repository (If you already have the project, skip this step):

+SSH
 ```bash
 git clone git@github.com:JuanFelipeRestrepoBuitrago/Software-Topics.git
 ```
-or
+or HTTP

 ```bash
 git clone https://github.com/JuanFelipeRestrepoBuitrago/Software-Topics.git